 Durgaotsava renders one of the organic bhogas in the form of Prasadam after the Aarti which has been considered as a unique diet bhoga.
 Another major attraction of Durgotsava is cultural nights which display the coeval dances, traditional music and umpteen arts of cultural themes.

 Address: Greater Kailash-2, Greater Kailash II, Greater Kailash, New Delhi.

-Unlike others pandals, puja samiti and committees, it’s been more than 24 years, Antaranga Pandal organises Durga Pooja celebrations differently with unsurpassed Durga effigies.
+Unlike other pandals, puja Samiti and committees, it’s been more than 24 years, Antaranga Pandal organizes Durga Pooja celebrations differently with unsurpassed Durga effigies.

-Address: DDA Playground, adjacent to Mayur Vihar Extension Metro Station, New Delhi
+Address: DDA Playground, Mayur Vihar Extension Metro Station, Delhi

-Despite all the diversities such as- the food, vernacular, attire and culture, Bengalis across the country throng together to pay homage to Goddess and to esteem Pujo with a great relish in these Pandals.
+Despite all the diversities such as- the food, vernacular, attire, and culture, Bengalis across the country throng together to pay homage to Goddess and to esteem Pujo with great relish in these Pandals.